NAATI accreditation can help people wishing to migrate to Australia in a number of ways:

 More information about a NAATI skills assessment can be found here.

-As part of certain points-based visa applications made to the Department of Immigration and Border Protection, individuals who gain NAATI accreditation as a translator or interpreter at the Paraprofessional level or above can claim Credentialed Community Language (CCL) points (sometimes referred to as the ‘five bonus points’).
+As part of certain points-based visa applications made to the Department of Immigration and Border Protection, individuals who gain NAATI accreditation as a translator or interpreter at the Paraprofessional level or above can claim Credentialled Community Language (CCL) points (sometimes referred to as the ‘five bonus points’).

 The accreditation pathways open to individuals are the same ones that are open to anyone wishing to gain accreditation as a translator or interpreter.
 Of all the pathways available, most people choose either to: